asmadimd/mss_laravel/README.md

 1. Download/ Clone, and paste project file in htdocs root
 2. Configure .env file to match with your mysql/phpmyadmin username and password
+3. Open XAMPP, and starts apache and MySQL
-3. Run MSS application by command in terminal/ cmd: php artisan serve
+4. Run MSS application by command in terminal/ cmd: php artisan serve
+5. Visit localhost:8000 on your machine.

+##### Seeded User

+1. Remember to import SQL file laravelauth.sql first at /sql at project root.
+2. Admin User: admin@ubd.edu.bn
+3. Lecturer: lecturer@ubd.edu.bn
+4. Student: student@ubd.edu.bn
+5. Password for all users above is 'password' without quote.

 ### Routes